kleinbottle/swanlotus/content/blogs/differential-equations/differential-equations.md

 ## Newton's Second Law

-Perhaps the very first encounter with differential equations occurs, for most people, with the statement of [Newton's Second Law of Motion](https://www.britannica.com/science/Newtons-laws-of-motion/Newtons-second-law-F-ma).
+Perhaps the very first encounter with differential equations occurs for most people with the statement of [Newton's Second Law of Motion](https://www.britannica.com/science/Newtons-laws-of-motion/Newtons-second-law-F-ma).
 It is usually stated as _the net force on a body is proportional to the rate of change of the body's momentum_.

 Wait a minute!
 Is this not physics?
 Yes, it is.
 But is it also mathematics?
 Yes indeed.
 Let us not quibble over how we divide knowledge into compartments.
 Let us instead consider knowledge as a porthole with which to view Nature.
 Nature behaves as Nature does.
 But humankind has imposed disciplinary barriers into the framework of human knowledge.
-Let us not respect those barriers or be deterred by them.
+Let us not be deterred by those barriers.

+There are many terms here that must be _named_, i.e., defined and explained.
+Let us go through them in sequence:

+Mass
+Time
+Space
+Scalar
+Vector
+Speed
+Velocity
+Acceleration: magnitude/direction
+Force
+Momentum: mv product of mass and velocity and therefore a vector F = d/dt(mv)
+What happens if m changes with velocity: Relativity.
+Cannot apply this equation
+Energy: scalar 1/2mv2
+F = ma = d/dt(mv) = md/dt(v) = ma
+F = mdv/dt = ma